withoutclass/DavidLeeBot-TT-Bot/README.md

 * platforms - Returns the number of each type of computer (pc, linux, mac, chrome, iPhone) in the room.

 ### Room enforcement commands
+(these are all currently disabled, as the waitlist functionality is turned off for this particular instance of this bot)

 * waitdjs - Displays a list of DJs that must wait before stepping up again, and how long they must wait.